blackk100/R.E.A.C.H./files/REACH_Mk1_DS.md

 Our aim is to achieve the following with R.E.A.C.H.:
  1. Test Expermimental Hybrid Recovery Methods
- 2. Set Asian Amateur Rocketry Record
+ 2. Set Asian Amateur Rocketry Record for Altitude (Apoapsis)
- 3. Breach Karmen Line
+ 3. Breach the Kármán Line

 __TGT : Break Aerospace Limit__

 __Total Budget: INR 40,000__